2 x Gold at Provincials

 Provincial Team Coach – 12 Years

-Nova Scotia ski team at 2020 Provincials.
-Murray (far right).
+Coach Murray along with the Nova Scotia ski team at Provincials.

 Home Club – North Highlands Nordic